servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 check out my other post covering another similar scenario:
 ["How Similar Is Fusion to SignalR?"](https://medium.com/swlh/how-similar-is-stl-fusion-to-signalr-e751c14b70c3?source=friends_link&sk=241d5293494e352f3db338d93c352249)

-## Can we do better than than?
+## Can we do better than that?

 Yes, and that's exactly what I'm going to talk about further.
-Let's launch `HelloCart` and see what it does:
+But first, let's launch `HelloCart` and see what it does:

 ![](./img/Samples-HelloCart.gif)